Gaiden92/P13OC/doc/installation.rst

 Installation
 ============

+**This section will help you to install the application:**
+* from a Gitlab repository
+* with building an image of the app and run it with Docker
+* from a Docker Hub image

 From a Gitlab repository
 ======================

+**Requirements**

+In order to use the pipeline CI/CD, you will need these prerequisites:

+1. **Python** install on your pc for launch the command.
+3. **Git** install on your pc for the git clone command.

 **Open a shell and type this command on your terminal to clone the project:**